Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories

-It follows that we have a genuine Lie algebra action on observables and on $Sol/\sim$.
+Even for a weak action we have a genuine Lie algebra action on observables and on $Sol/\sim$.

-To define an L$\ity$ action of Lie algebra $\g$ we need not only $q_{\alpha},q_{\alpha\beta}$, but also their higher analogs $q_{\alpha_1\dots\alpha_i}$ obeying the relations similar to (\ref{E:fjsjs}).
+To define an L$\ity$ action of Lie algebra $\g$ we need not only $q_{\alpha},q_{\alpha\beta}$ , but also their higher analogs $q_{\alpha_1\dots\alpha_i}$ obeying the relations similar to (\ref{E:fjsjs}).
 This can be formalised as follows.
 One can consider $q_{\alpha_1\dots\alpha_i}$ as components of linear maps

 They can be assembled into a vector field $q$ on $\Pi \g\times M$.
 A choice of a basis in $\g$ defines coordinates on $\Pi \g$.
 In such coordinates the $i$-th Taylor coefficient coincides with the map $q^i$.
-The coordinates on $\Pi \g$ will be denoted by $c^{\alpha}$; they can be identified with ghost variables for the Lie algebra $\g$.
+The coordinates $c^{\alpha}$ on $\Pi \g$ can be identified with ghost variables of the Lie algebra $\g$.
 One can consider $q$ as a vector field on $M$ depending on ghost variables.